 4. Maquette Fitting

-I often create a resin maquette - a working prototype - so you can try it on, feel how it sits on the body, and see its essential form, sans the finer details.
+I will create a resin or wax maquette – a working prototype – so you can try it on, feel how it sits on the body, and see its essential form, sans the finer details.
 This fitting helps us assess scale, proportion, and wearability.
 It often brings clarity and allows for feedback or refinement in three dimensions as needed.
-It is one of the most exciting parts of the process — nearly there!
+It is one of the most exciting parts of the process.
+Nearly there!

 5. Wax, Casting & Finishing

-I shape your chosen design in wax.
+Your chosen design is shaped in wax.
 This is where the texture, intricate details, and surface quality are worked in.
 The wax is then cast in metal using the lost wax process.

 After casting, the work is inspected and refined.
 I may add or subtract small nuances, bring in areas of high polish, or incorporate hand engraving where needed.
 Gemstones are set by my trusted stone-setter, with whom I have worked for 20 years.